roqavuk/roqavuk.github.io/shadow.md

 - Being fat, having *thighs*.
 - Being weak, not being strong, not exercising.
 - Tending towards messy.
-- Shoplifting in my childhood.
 - Self-harming too much as a teenager, self-harming too little as a teenager
 - Being unable to resist food … or not unable, but food is a big hangup and that in itself is shadow territory.
 Meta-shadow.
 - Sex generally, [redacted] specifically.
 - Not a genius, underperforming, people are smarter than I am
 - Not reading enough serious books
-- Not being clever enough to understand hegel/kant/…
 - Not knowing how politics work
 - Not knowing how simple mechanical stuff works
 - Phone calls are extremely aversive and that feels shameful